mark-sivill-kong/docker-compose-kong-gateway-examples/README.md

 Example Kong Gateway setups used for demonstrations written with docker-compose

-To use navigate to relevant directory annd then run docker-compose
+To use navigate to relevant directory and then run docker-compose

 ```
 docker-compose up